jmac97/Digital-Heartbeat/README.md

 ![](/photos/wire-motor.jpg)

+"Hey I'm very smart and I see you're not using any additional circuitry on your

 ## Optional: Adding Power Switch
 To add a power switch, cut the black wire of the battery and solder each end to a terminal on the switch.
 The two terminals you pick don't matter, but make sure they are next to each other.
 ![](/photos/switch-option.jpg)